Health Indicator Report of Disability Prevalence

 Other ObjectivesOther Healthy People 2030 Objectives include: *DH-01: Reduce the proportion of adults with disabilities aged 18 years and older who experience delays in receiving primary and periodic preventive care due to cost. *0A-01: Increase the proportion of older adults with reduced physical or cognitive function who engage in light, moderate, or vigorous leisure-time physical activities.

 How Are We Doing?Almost one in every four Utah adults reports having one or more disabilities.
 A disability can occur at any age and most people will experience a disability at some point in their life.
-The most commonly reported disability in 2019 among Utah adults was cognitive (10.9%), which means the person has difficulty concentrating, remembering, or making decisions.
-Mobility disability was the second most commonly reported disability (10.0%), followed by difficulty hearing/deaf (6.4%), independent living disability (i.e. inability to drive oneself to doctor appointments or run errands alone, 5.6%), difficulty seeing/blind (3.1%), and inability to care for oneself such as dressing and bathing (i.e. self-care disability, 2.6%).
+The most commonly reported disability in 2020 among Utah adults was cognitive (10.7%), which means the person has difficulty concentrating, remembering, or making decisions.
+Mobility disability was the second most commonly reported disability (8.7%), followed by difficulty hearing/deaf (5.9%), independent living disability (i.e. inability to drive oneself to doctor appointments or run errands alone, 5.5%), difficulty seeing/blind (2.8%), and inability to care for oneself such as dressing and bathing (i.e. self-care disability, 2.2%).
 The likelihood of having a disability varies with social circumstances and geographic location.
-Hispanic adults (27.1%) were more likely than non-Hispanic adults to have a disability (22.7%).
+Hispanic adults (27.4%) were more likely than non-Hispanic adults to have a disability (22.5%).
 American Indian/Alaskan Native adults had the highest disability rates compared to other races.
 Lower incomes are correlated to higher disability rates.
-Among Utah adults, 42.8% of those that made less than $25,000 a year had a disability compared to only 14.7% of those that made more than $75,000 a year.
+Among Utah adults, 42.3% of those that made less than $25,000 a year had a disability compared to only 15.4% of those that made more than $75,000 a year.
 Rural areas are also more likely to have a higher prevalence of disability rates than urban areas.
 Local health districts with higher rates of people reporting a disability included San Juan, Southeast Utah, Tooele County, TriCounty, and Weber-Morgan.
 See the [[a href="indicator/view/Dis.LHD.html" Local Health District data view]] for more information.
 Looking at smaller geographic areas, greater variation is seen in the rate of disabilities.
-For example, within Salt Lake County, 31.0% of adults in Glendale reported having a disability whereas 11.7% and 15.7% of adults had a disability in Draper and Sandy (Southeast), respectively.
+For example, within Salt Lake County, 33.9% of adults in South Salt Lake reported having a disability whereas 12.1% of adults had a disability in Draper, respectively.
 See the [[a href="indicator/view/Dis.SA.html" Utah Small Area data view]] for more information.
 Lastly, overall disability rates increase with age.
 Adults 65 years and older are much more likely to report having one or more disabilities.
 Among adults aged 18 to 34, women were significantly more likely than men to have a disability.

-What Is Being Done?Due to the need for programmatic, policy, and environmentally based inclusion strategies, the Centers for Disease Control and Prevention awarded the Disability and Health Program at the Utah Department of Health a five-year grant to reduce disparities for people with disabilities through improving health promotion and chronic disease management inclusivity.
+What Is Being Done?Due to the need for programmatic, policy, and environmentally based inclusion strategies, the Centers for Disease Control and Prevention awarded the Disability and Health Program (DHP) at the Utah Department of Health a new five-year (2021-2026) grant to increase resources and reduce disparities for people with disabilities.
 Quarterly meetings that guide inclusion efforts occur with the Utah Disability Advisory Committee, which is comprised of people with disabilities, public health management, and organizations that specialize in and serve people with disabilities.
-Currently, programmatic efforts are focused on: *Training public health administration and staff to increase their programs' accessibility and inclusivity, *Raising awareness and increasing access to data on the health of people with disabilities, and *Developing and increasing the spread of inclusive health promotion programs (primarily focused on physical activity, nutrition, and diabetes).
+Current strategies include: *Training public health administration and staff to increase their organizations? and programs' accessibility and inclusivity, *Administering a training for healthcare providers on accessible preventive health care, *Implementing a project to link adults with intellectual and other developmental disabilities to preventive health care or health promotion programs in their communities, *Implementing and evaluating evidence-based health promotion interventions and policy, systems, as well as policy, system and environmental (PSE) changes, and *Developing and disseminating resources and tools to address health disparities among adults with disabilities.

 Evidence-based Practices^ ^ *Utah Department of Health staff are required to complete the Disability and Health 101 training developed by NACCHO. *Leaders of evidence-based programs, such as National Diabetes Prevention Program and Chronic Disease Self-management Education are also receiving training on inclusive practices. *Teaching Obesity Prevention (TOP) Star is an intervention to help adult day program providers develop policies for inclusive nutrition and physical activity environments.
 This program was piloted in 2018-2019 and finalized in 2020. *Quit Line vendors offering evidence-based cessation services will be trained in inclusive practices.
 Efforts to refer people with disabilities to and promote the Quit Line are also occurring.[[br]] [[br]] Public Health leaders and staff can use the [https://www.nchpad.org/fppics/NCHPAD_GRAIDs_Flyer_final.pdf GRAIDs framework], developed by the National Center on Health, Physical Activity and Disability (NCHPAD), to increase the inclusivity and accessibility of health promotion programs and services.